-Take solutions of some juices of fruits, vegetables, cold drinks and various solutions and test them with blue and red litmus papers.
-List out results in the table (3), by marking $(\checkmark)$ in the relevant column.
+Take solutions of some juices of fruits, vegetables, cool drinks and various solutions in beakers/test tubes and test them with blue and red litmus papers.
+List out results in the table (3), by marking (\checkmark) in the relevant column if the colour changes, put (x) if the colour is unchanged.